JamaisVu1/Gallery-of-Horns/README.md

 Start time: 6:08

+Finish time: 6:31

+Actual time needed to complete: 23 mins

+Number and name of feature: Bootstrap

+Estimate of time needed to complete: 30 mins

+Start time: 6:33

 Finish time:

 Actual time needed to complete:
+//
+//
+//
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: